 During inspections, landlords should look out for scorching, damaged wiring/equipment and signs of overloading.
 Ideally all electrical appliances should be plugged directly into wall sockets.
 Where tenants are found using plug adaptors, stringing multiple extension leads together, or overloading sockets, landlords should educate tenants on the dangers and work with them to find alternatives:

-• unplug devices not in use
+- unplug devices not in use

-• relocate appliances to avoid the need for adaptors and extension leads, especially high-power items
+- relocate appliances to avoid the need for adaptors and extension leads, especially high-power items

-• heaters should be hard-wired
+- heaters should be hard-wired

-• replace block adaptors with fused, flat, multipoint extension leads and ensure they are suitably rated for the load
+- replace block adaptors with fused, flat, multi-point extension leads and ensure they are suitably rated for the load

-• provide more suitably located sockets
+- provide more suitably located sockets

 Gas safety

-To meet gas safety refulations:
+To meet gas safety regulations:

-• landlords must get all gas appliances checked annually by a gas safe registered engineer and obtain a gas safety certificate
+- landlords must get all gas appliances checked annually by a gas safe registered engineer and obtain a gas safety certificate

-• it is recommended that carbon monoxide detection is provided in all rooms containing a gas appliance
+- it is recommended that carbon monoxide detection is provided in all rooms containing a gas appliance

-• a copy of the gas safety certificate must be provided to all assured shorthold tenants at the property whose tenancies began on or after 1 October 2015
+- a copy of the gas safety certificate must be provided to all assured shorthold tenants at the property whose tenancies began on or after 1 October 2015

 Electrical and gas safety external resources